giantswarm/coredns-warnlist-plugin/README.md

 ## Usage

-We host a coredns image including this plugin at `quay.io/giantswarm/coredns-warnlist-plugin`.
-While we will try to keep this up to date on a best-effort basis, this is not an official image and may become behind or out of sync with the official image.
+Giant Swarm publishes a CoreDNS image with this plugin compiled in at `gsoci.azurecr.io/giantswarm/coredns-warnlist-plugin:<version>`, tagged per release (see the [releases](https://github.com/giantswarm/coredns-warnlist-plugin/releases)).
+It is built from the upstream CoreDNS release pinned in `go.mod` plus this plugin; it is not an official CoreDNS image and may lag behind upstream.

+The image runs as the distroless `nonroot` user (uid 65532) and the binary carries the `cap_net_bind_service` file capability, like the upstream CoreDNS image, so it can listen on port 53 without `runAsUser: 0` or a `net.ipv4.ip_unprivileged_port_start` sysctl.

 Alternatively, you can build an image yourself from the upstream codebase using the instructions in the **Compilation** section below.

-## Arguments
+## Syntax

 The `warnlist` plugin takes the following arguments: